nelitha13/GranthaKoshaya/README.md

 # System Design

-The system is divided into two parts, the first part is SearchSystem side with database represent the server, and the

-second part isthe E-Library User Interfaceside that represents the client by using PHP , MYSQL and APACHE with WAMP

-server.
-System diagram and system database diagram are illustrated in Figures (1,a) and (1,b) respectively.

-The system is divided into two parts, the first part is Admin side with database represent the server, and the second part is the User Interface side that represents the client by using PHP, MYSQL and APACHE with XAMPP server.
-System diagram and system database diagram are illustrated in Figure.
+The system is divided into two parts, the first part is SearchSystem side with database represent the server, and the second part isthe E-Library User Interfaceside that represents the client by using PHP , MYSQL and APACHE with WAMP server.

-The system is divided into two parts, the first part is SearchSystem side with database represent the server, and the

-second part isthe E-Library User Interfaceside that represents the client by using PHP , MYSQL and APACHE with WAMP

-server.
-System diagram and system database diagram are illustrated in Figures (1,a) and (1,b) respectively.

-The system is divided into two parts, the first part is SearchSystem side with database represent the server, and the

-second part isthe E-Library User Interfaceside that represents the client by using PHP , MYSQL and APACHE with WAMP

-server.

 # System Implementation